-REI extends store closures and furloughs many of its workers for 90 days; CEO gives up pay for six months
+REI keeps stores shut and furloughs many of its workers for 90 days; CEO gives up pay for six months

 REI said it would keep its 162 retail locations shuttered and furlough many of its roughly 14,000 employees without pay for 90 days as the coronavirus pandemic continues to paralyze much of the bricks-and-mortar retail sector.

-CEO Eric Artz, who announced the decision in a blog post Monday, said he and the Kent-based company’s board would forgo their own compensation for six months; senior executives will take a 20% pay cut and forgo any 2020 bonuses while other corporate staff will see their pay cut 25%.
+CEO Eric Artz, who announced the decision in a blog post Monday, said he and the Kent-based company’s board would forgo their own compensation for six months; senior executives will take a 20% pay cut and forgo any 2020 bonuses.
 Furloughed employees will continue to receive health benefits during the 90-day period, the company said.

 “We’re particularly focused on the next few months because we don’t know exactly when we’ll be able to reopen our stores,” Artz acknowledged.
 “We believe this will be the most challenging period for our business, and we have to make some immediate decisions that impact REI employees.”